lucas-batier/mowing-detection/README.md

 Automatic detection of mowing and grazing from Sentinel images in the French Alps through deep learning approaches.

 # Process
 The following process specify how to collect data, treat them and predict mowing from my end of study project at Laboratoire d'écologie Alpines (LECA) (Grenoble).
+This process is created for computer scientist or people who, at least, know how to use python3 and install needed packages with pip.

 1. Download preprocess S1 tiled and S2 corrected images from PEPS
 2. Organize downloaded images in the predefined folder architecture